 Are UO students and employees required to be vaccinated for COVID-19?

 Yes.
-The UO requires students and employees who learn, work, or live on UO campuses and property to be up to date or request a vaccine exemption.
+The UO requires students and employees who learn, work, or live on UO campuses and property to be vaccinated for COVID-19 or request a vaccine exemption.
 This includes a booster shot when eligible.
 The UO will recognize exemption requests.

 Note that as of August 23, 2021, the FDA has fully approved the Pfizer vaccine and as of January 31, 2022 the Moderna vaccine has been fully approved by the FDA.